-Vision: Farmers are responsible for stewarding a large portion of shared resources like soils and water.
-It is incumbent upon us as farmers to use these resources in a way that preserves them for future generations, and in a way that builds the resiliency and capacity of our agricultural systems to produce even more efficiently for our expanding population.
+ers are responsible for stewarding a large portion of shared resources like soils and water.
+It is incumbent upon us as farmers to use these resources in a way that preserves are generations, and in a way that builds the resiliency and capacity of our agricultural systems to produce even more efficiently for our expanding population.